operalag/LoyaltyCandy/README.md

 **Proven Success**: Based on our loyalty campaign for a retailer that engaged 5% of the Swiss population, LoyaltyCandy offers a tested approach to customer engagement through gaming.

+**Adoption instructions**:
+Check out Loyalty Candy Integration Manual.pdf for adopting it to your gameification project

 ## ✨ Key Features

 ### 🎯 For Brands & Retailers